-I love making a big batch of this crispy and flavorful oven fried chicken recipe.
+I love making a big batch of this crispy and flavorful oven fried chicken.
 The combination of tender juicy chicken with my favorite spices and crunchy coating make it a mouthwatering recipe you will want on a regular basis.

 I love that this easily replaces full-fat fried chicken in our menu.
-Since it is so good, my kids can’t even tell a difference!
+Since it’s so good, my kids can’t even tell a difference!
 They love this slightly spicy version of a classic fried chicken.

 If you like this chicken recipe, then I know you’ll love my baked fried green tomatoes.
-In fact, they are a perfect side or appetizer that goes alongside this yummy chicken.
+In fact, they are a perfect side dish or appetizer that fits in great with the chicken’s flavor profile.

 How do you make this baked chicken crunchy?

 With traditional fried chicken, the crunch comes from the breading and the oil.
-Once you have breaded the skin of the chicken, it is pan-fried or deep-fried to cook everything and make it crispy.
+Once you have breaded the skin of the chicken, it’s typically pan-fried or deep-fried to cook everything and make it crispy.

-With my version of healthier fried chicken, the crunch comes from a combination of seasonings, corn flakes, and panko bread crumbs.
-Cooking at a higher temperature crisp the coating well while making sure your chicken is cooked through to a safe temperature.
+With my version of healthier fried chicken, the crunch comes from a combination of seasonings, cornflakes, and panko bread crumbs.
+Cooking at a higher temperature crisps the coating well while making sure your chicken is cooked through to a safe temperature.